Table of Contents

 The 14 Hands Hot To Trot Red Blend 2018 is a blend of 40% Cabernet Sauvignon, 37% Merlot, 19% Syrah, 2% Cabernet Franc, and 2% Petit Verdot sourced from vineyards through the Columbia Valley AVA in Washington.
 The name 14 Hands refers to the wild horses that at one time roamed free in the area.
 One of the AVAs inside the Columbia Valley AVA is called Horse Heaven Hills.

 They measure the height of horses in hands or the average size of the palm of a hand.
-14 hands are on the small side for horses, tall for a pony, short for a horse.
+14 hands are on the small side for horses, tall for a pony, and short for a horse.
 The wild horses are gone, but vineyards took their place so it could be worse.

 The 14 Hands brand is owned by Chateau Ste.
 Michelle is the largest wine producer in Washington State.
 Chateau Ste Michelle was recently purchased for over a billion dollars by a private equity firm, before that they were owned by a tobacco company for 40 years.

 The 14 Hands Hot To Trot Red Blend 2018 is produced at the 14 Hands winery, most brands are made along with a score of other brands at a central location, but 14 Hands has its own facilities.
-They offer a full line of wines including reserve wines and can wine.
+They offer a full line of wines including reserve wines and can wines.

 The blend for the 14 Hands Hot To Trot Red Blend 2018 is interesting, it is a classic Bordeaux blend with the surprising addition of Syrah.
 Syrah grows very well in the Columbia Valley, so it looks like they took the best grapes they had to produce this blend.
 Maybe all Bordeaux blends can use a little ripe, juicy Syrah.